Lancashire Infantry Museum: History

 The museum was founded as the museum of the Loyal Regiment (North Lancashire) in 1929.
 It chronicles the men of Lancashire who fought for their country during the wars.
 It also acts as an archive of battles fought by the Duke of Lancaster's Regiment and its antecedent regiments, including the Queen's Lancashire Regiment, the East Lancashire Regiment, the South Lancashire Regiment, the Loyal Regiment (North Lancashire) and the Lancashire Regiment (Prince of Wales's Volunteers).
 In all, the museum's collections cover 120 separate units, including the 59 battalions formed by the antecedent Lancashire regiments during the First World War, and all associated Militia, Rifle Volunteers, Territorials, Home Guard and Cadet units.

-An important exhibit is the French Imperial Eagle captured by Ensign John Pratt of the 30th Regiment of Foot from the French 22nd Régiment d'Infanterie de Ligne at the Battle of Salamanca in July 1812.
+An important exhibit is the French Imperial Eagle of the 22nd Line Infantry Regiment captured by the Anglo-Portuguese Army on 22 July 1812 at the Battle of Salamanca.
+In spite of claims that the eagle was captured by Ensign John Pratt of the 2/30th Regiment of Foot's light company, it was actually captured by Portuguese troops of the 12 Caçadores Battalion.
 The museum also displays items from its collections in other area museums, including the Museum of Lancashire, Blackburn Museum and Art Gallery, Towneley Hall and Warrington Museum & Art Gallery.